HistoryThis section has been translated automatically.

 Differential diagnosisThis section has been translated automatically.

-- Erythrodermic psoriasis: psoriatic history; often pustular formations absent in Sézary syndrome.
+- Erythrodermic psoriasis: psoriatic history; frequent pustular formations absent in Sézary syndrome.
 No tumor cells in peripheral blood.

-- Erythrodermic atopic eczema: usually combined with a history of atopy for many years; no alopecia; evidence of spec.
+- Erythrodermic atopic dermatitis: usually combined with a history of atopy for many years; no alopecia; evidence of spec.
 IgE.
 No tumor cells in peripheral blood.

-- Pityriasis rubra pilaris: years of disease history, possible familiality; no tumor cells in peripheral blood.
+- Pityriasis rubra pilaris: long-standing disease career, possible familiality; no tumor cells in peripheral blood.

 - Erythrodermic drug eruption: sudden event; usually exfoliative blistering.